TreebornGorz/The-Monastery/README.md

-The Monastery is a demo for the currently in-development "The Archmage", a text adventure fantasy game which provides the player with //significant// agency.
+The Monastery is a demo for "The Archmage", an in-development text adventure fantasy game.

 The Monastery provides players with a teaser for the main project.
 It displays gameplay mechanics without widening the scope to the unwieldy levels of the main project.